Where’s the Line

 If you have to work within 7 metres of an overhead line, always contact your local utility before any work begins to de-energize the lines and secure the site.

-If your vehicle or equipment comes into contact with a power line or transformer, here’s how to safely react to minimize the danger to yourself and others.
+Learn what to do if your vehicle or equipment comes into contact with a power line or transformer.